puavo-org/puavo-web/rest/doc/SSO_DEVELOPERS.md

 <a href="https://api.opinsys.fi/v3/sso/developers">https://api.opinsys.fi/v3/sso/developers</a>
 </div>

-# Opinsys Single Sign-On
+# Opinsys Authentication

-For now to implement Opinsys SSO to a external service you must receive a shared secret from Opinsys support (tuki aet opinsys.fi).
+For now to implement Opinsys Authentication to a external service you must receive a shared secret from Opinsys support `tuki aet opinsys.fi`.
 To receive it you must provide following:

   - Fully qualified domain name (fqdn)